christsven/.dotfiles/README.md

 ![circe.excalidraw](/ressources/circe.excalidraw.md)

-*Circe theme*
+*Aleppo theme*

-Colour variables are set on login for user via */etc/environment* to be used in various applications for a consistent look.
+Colour variables are set on login for user via */etc/environment* (TODO) to be used in various applications for a consistent look.

 ### Examples